 |9½ - 12½||10 - 13||27½ - 31|

-Are only for children.
-Are mohair rich.
-Are resilient and will keep their shape after many days of wear.
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Only for children.
+Mohair rich.
+Resilient and will keep their shape after many days of wear.
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are available in 7 colours.
+Available in 7 colours.

 Fibre Content: 70% Mohair, 28% JAS Nylon, 2% Lycra

 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon and some lycra to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.

 How can there be any alternatives?
 Just choose another pair in another colour!

 Corrymoor Companion - A calf length sock with a cushioned sole and reinforced heel.
 Available in Extra Small (1-4 UK)

 Corrymoor Sportsman - A calf length, plain-knit sock with lightly elasticated top.
 Available in Extra Small (1-4 UK).